 Something I discovered only recently–is that the push to lower the number of discipline referrals was a national public school effort.
 It’s like the many DAs around the country who are declining to prosecute even armed robberies.
 In the name of equity.

-Administrators, it appears, tend to focus on the factor which causes most kids to fail: bad grades, poor tests, poorly done projects, failed challenges, etc. Change how these metrics are measured or, better yet, eliminate the metrics altogether and you have fewer failing kids.
+Administrators also focus on bad grades, low test scores, poor discipline.
+They change how these metrics are measured or, better yet, eliminate the metrics altogether and they have fewer failing kids.
 Voila!
-Fewer failing kids means you’re doing better and your school or your school district is now considered a success, or at least on the road to Shangri-La!
-Life is good now!
-Most importantly, it means you’re not a racist after all–which perversely means you may actually be rewarded; you are now one of the good ones who stands out among our irremediably and systemically racist culture.
+Fewer failing kids means you’re doing better and your school or your school district is now considered a success.
+Most importantly, it means you’re not a racist after all–which perversely means you may actually be rewarded; you now stand out among our irremediably and systemically racist culture.
 Who knew?

-All you need to is somehow, some way, any way at all, show equity among the races in your school or school district.
-Nothing could be better in the progressive handbook; you have just promoted the success of certain traditionally discriminated races, making you an anti-racist hero!
-You have reached the pinnacle of our great society!
+You must show equity among the races in your school or school district.
+Promote the “success” of certain traditionally discriminated races and you are an anti-racist hero!
 The long term results and negative effect on the kids you are responsible for no longer matter.
-You just want to show the results in the present and bask in the acclaim and an improved social status.
-Great job progressive hero.
+You demonstrate the results in the present.

-How many among us can resist this temptation of such great, even if undeserved, accolades?
-It doesn’t matter how you achieve these results; it doesn’t matter if the kids are better served or not; it doesn’t matter if kids are actually improving their academic skills or not; it doesn’t matter if they are ready for what comes next as adults.
+It doesn’t matter how such results are achieved; it doesn’t matter if the kids are better served; it doesn’t matter if kids are actually improving their academic skills; it doesn’t matter if they are ready for what comes next as adults.
 What matters are your positive statistics.
-Your wonderful stats show better results among the races (exactly what they were manipulated to show), so things must be getting better now, and you, our new hero, have shown the rest of our ignorant, backward society how to solve racism.
-Hail to you, great anti-racist hero!
-It is a warped and odd paradigm, but it seems to be the one we are currently entangled in.
+They show better results among the races (exactly what they were manipulated to show).
+If all fail equally, then you have a “success” of some sort.
+It is a warped paradigm, but the one we are currently entangled in.
 God help us.

-But, of course, the truth is, we do not help kids by ignoring their failures and focusing only on their positive accomplishments.
+Of course, we do not help kids by ignoring their failures.
 We do not help kids by not disciplining them or telling them they are succeeding when indeed they are not.
-This is akin to eliminating points or times in sporting contests.
-Maybe it makes some sense to you that nobody will feel bad about losing because nobody actually loses when you remove these metrics.
-But then, who will care about sports after a while?
-What’s the point of a contest without scoring and winners and losers?
+This is akin to eliminating competition in sporting contests.
+What’s the point of a sporting contest without scoring and without winners and losers?
 What’s the point of a challenge if there is no chance, or perhaps a very limited chance, of failure?
 How does one feel good about one’s accomplishments in this instance?
 What accomplishments?
-This is the problem a nutshell.
-Demand less, get less.
+Again: demand less, get less.

-Here is a short tutorial which explains why this supposed problem of racism is really just a false flag that is played all too often. fallacy-of-false-cause.
-So, it plays out this way instead: if there is no other explanation suitable to you, throw the race card and you will get plenty of support for your cause, even if you are totally wrong.
+This short tutorial explains why this supposed problem of racism is really just a false flag that is played all too often. fallacy-of-false-cause.
+If no other explanation suits, throw the race card; you will get plenty of support, even if totally wrong.